♫ Listening to: Do What You Want by Bad Religion ♫

 Vegan Rainbow Bagel Ingredients

 - 1 ¼ cups filtered water heated to 110º

 - ½ tablespoon sea salt

-- 3 packets of Color Kitchen food coloring (1 blue, 1 pink, 1 yellow)
+- 3 packets of Color Kitchen natural food coloring (1 blue, 1 pink, 1 yellow)

 Add the yeast and sugar to ½ of the warm water.
 Set aside for 5 minutes.

-Mix the flour and salt together in a large bowl (I used a whisk fitted in the kitchen aid mixer).
+Mix the flour and salt together in a large bowl (I used a stand mixer fitted with a whisk attachment).
 Make a hole in the center of the flour.